getpatchwork/patchwork/docs/development/installation.rst

      ERROR: Couldn't connect to the Docker daemon at http+docker://localunixsocket - is it running?

-   ensure you have correctly installed Docker, added your user to the ``docker`` group, and started the daemon, per the `docker documentation
+   ensure you have correctly installed Docker, and have followed the `Docker post-install instructions`__.

-   <docker>`_.
+   __ post-install_

 .. note::